 We are excited for Camp Vertical to return to our full-summer, full-day programming for the 2021 season.
 As you might expect, there are several changes we’ve made to our programming for this summer to help maintain the safest environment possible for our campers and families.

-Before arriving, parents are asked to monitor their child’s health and keep them home from camp if their child has:
+Before arriving, parents are asked to monitor their child’s health and keep them home from camp if:

 Please also keep your child at home if anyone else in the house is awaiting test results for COVID-19.

 If you need to keep your child home for any of the above listed reasons please call the camp office.
 We will gladly refund you for any days your child has to miss at camp.
 We are able to refund for an entire week or any partial week your child has to miss.